berndporr/pyusbdux/README.rst

       # stops the background acquisition
       stop()

-      # writes to a digital pin
+      # writes to a digital pin the value 0 or 1
       digital_out(channel, value)

       # reads from a digital pin